JuliaLang/julia/doc/src/manual/modules.md

 nice(::Cat) = "nice 😸"
 ```

-because `nice` will define a function in the current scope, different from `NiceStuff.nice`.
-The purpose of this feature is to prevent accidentally adding methods to functions in other modules.
+This error prevents accidentally adding methods to functions in other modules that you only intended to use.

 There are two ways to deal with this.
 You can always qualify function names with a module path:
 ```julia